mainiak/shellz/README.md

 ## License

-Shellz was made with ♥  by [Simone Margaritelli](https://www.evilsocket.net/) and it's released under the GPL 3 license.
+Shellz was originally made with ♥  by [Simone Margaritelli](https://www.evilsocket.net/) and it's released under the GPL 3 license.